Dining near Captain’s Walk and around Hilton Head

 Gruby’s NY Deli

 If you are just looking for a good sandwich, this is an excellent choice.
 Reasonable prices, quick service.
-Happily, their Breakfast service has returned and it is every bit as delicious as ever.
+Happily, their Breakfast service has returned (check hours, though) and it is every bit as delicious as ever.

 Cahill’s Market and Chicken Kitchen